Translate French video to English | AI tool | HeyGen

 Does this tool create English subtitles or translate the audio into English?

 You can export English subtitles and captions.
-The translated text can also be used to create English voiceovers or other localised versions.
+The translated text can also be used to create English voiceovers or other localized versions.

 How accurate is French to English video translation?